department-of-veterans-affairs/lighthouse-charon/README.md

 ### Configuration

-Configuration is managed per environment and deployed with the Vistalink API.
-You may inspect the configuration using by invoking `GET ${vistalink-url}/rpc/connections`
+Configuration is managed per environment and deployed with the Charon API.
+You may inspect the configuration using by invoking `GET ${charon-url}/rpc/connections`

 ```
 {